In This Article

 While you must have heard that sanitizers can eradicate the germs from your hands, what about other surfaces at home?
 And how should you go about the spirit vs sanitizer debate?
 If you’re wondering how to kill coronavirus germs from surfaces at home with homemade cleaning solutions, then you’re at the right place!

-For a long time, hydrogen peroxide has been used as a household cleaner for tough stains.
-At this time, this is one of your best bets for how to kill coronavirus germs at home.
-According to experts, hydrogen peroxide is a stable and effective disinfectant against a wide variety of microorganisms, bacteria and viruses.
+For a long time, hydrogen peroxide has been used as a household spirit for cleaning tough stains.
+This could also be one of your best bets for how to kill coronavirus germs at home.
+According to experts, hydrogen peroxide is a stable and effective spirit for disinfection against a wide variety of bacteria and viruses.

-#2: Alcohol/Surgical spirit
+#2: Alcohol/Surgical Spirit for Cleaning

-Most rubbing alcohols are isopropyl alcohols and their concentration ranges from 60%-99%.
-A bottle of pure (100%) isopropyl alcohol will not be as effective as you might be thinking.
+Most rubbing alcohols are isopropyl alcohols and their concentration ranges from 60% to 99%.
+A bottle of pure (100%) isopropyl alcohol will not be as effective as you might think.
 It will evaporate too soon to even act on the germs.
 Therefore, your best bet is a 70% mix.

+Wondering how to kill coronavirus germs with products you already have?
 You can dilute bleach with cold water to make a strong disinfectant at home.
 It works against bacteria, fungi and a lot of other viruses, including coronavirus.
-You can combine one-third cup of bleach with 3 litres of cold water.
+You can combine 1/3 cup of bleach with 3 litres of cold water.

 - Use these cleaning solutions one at a time.
 Never combine any two solutions together.
-If you smell something pungent at home, please ventilate immediately, to let the fumes out.
+If you smell something pungent at home, please ventilate immediately to let the fumes out.